Electrical and Computer Engineering

 Your advisor will help you complete the form(s) to declare the degree you are interested in.

 For more advising information and resources, also visit: Central Academic Advising website.

 To Be Announced

 Annual Enrollment and Graduation Data

 |Academic Year||Fall Undergraduate |

 |Spring BSEE |

-The Electrical Engineering Department has access to several facilities and laboratories,visit them at our page.
+The Electrical and Computer Engineering Department has access to several facilities and laboratories.
+Visit these at our website.